jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

         # List of Incoming Notification JSON
-        [{"notification": {Incoming notification JSON object}, "id": 1}, {"notification": {Incoming notification JSON object}, "id": 2}, {"notification": {Incoming notification JSON object}, "id": 3}...]
+        [{"notification": {Incoming notification JSON object}, "id": 1}, {"notification": {Incoming notification JSON object}, "id": 2}, {"notification": {Incoming notification JSON object}, "id": 3} ... ]

-NOTE: Make sure that an ID is sent for each Incoming notification as those IDs will be returned into a success or error list.
+NOTE: Make sure that an ID is sent for each Incoming notification as these will be returned in the success or error list.
 You can have any value for the ID (we have shown integers, but you may use something else, to be useful they should be unique within the list you are submitting).
 These IDs are not stored by PubRouter but simply used in reporting the success/failure of the submissions in the response to the API call HTTP request.

+---

 ## Notification Endpoints (for sending notifications to PubRouter)